 - provision for the exclusive licensee of a design to commence infringement proceedings.

 ii Personality rights

-Australia does not have personality rights in the same sense as the US.
+Australia does not have personality rights in the same sense as the United States does.

 The ACL prohibits a number of unfair business practices.
 Section 18 of the CCA prohibits conduct in trade or commerce that is misleading or deceptive or likely to mislead or deceive.
 The CCA provides for private rights of suit against individuals and corporations that engage in this conduct, which can be used to protect personality rights.

 In addition, Section 29(1) specifically prohibits individuals and corporations, in trade or commerce, in connection with the supply or possible supply of goods or services or in connection with their promotion, from:

 - making false or misleading representations that a particular person has agreed to acquire goods or services;